mixpanel/mixpanel-react-native/README.md

 ```npm install mixpanel-react-native```
 2. Under your application's ios folder, run
 ```pod install```
-At this point, you are ready to use Mixpanel React Native SDK.
+Please note: You don't need to update your Podfile to add Mixpanel manually.
-Note: If you experience compile issues in iOS under Xcode 12.5+ and iOS 14.5+, please refer to this **[workaround](https://github.com/mixpanel/mixpanel-react-native/issues/43#issuecomment-829599732)**.
+3. For Xcode 12.5+, there is a known compile issue, please refer to this **[workaround](https://github.com/mixpanel/mixpanel-react-native/issues/43#issuecomment-829599732)**.

 ## Integration
 ### Initialization